shindokl90-lab/Final_ML_Project/README.md

 ---Drop loans for people employed more than 10 years

 -Conversion / Manipulation

 ---Convert certain columns from string to binary values

 ---Convert date ranges to integers

 # Training our ML Model:

--To predict a potential borrower’s loan approval grade (risk) from inputs entered on our website
+To predict a potential borrower’s loan approval grade (risk) from inputs entered on our website

 # Tools Used:

 -Jupyter Notebook, Python Pandas, TensorFlow, SkLearn, Numpy, Pickle

 # Modeling criteria:
 1. Employment Length (10 years or less)